What to buy and how to shop smart in the sales

 3. Look out for notes or signs explaining offers

 The rules that govern special offers are vague.
 In some instances, shops can get away with using 'was' prices that haven't been used for a long time if they put up a sign explaining the deal.
 Tactics like these can make offers look better than they are.

 We've seen notes that explained the product was actually only at the higher price for a fortnight, six months before the current offer.

-We've also seen these notes in many guises.
-From the relatively explicit to the completely buried - where we've had to scroll through 10 screens of small print in order to uncover some vague wording about the offer.
+We've seen these notes in many guises, from the relatively explicit to the completely buried - where we've had to scroll through masses of small print to uncover vague wording - so it's worth doing some thorough research.